JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-06-14-flutter-canvas-i-wrap-fab-in-custom-progress-loader.md

 I would recommended to **avoid creating objects during the painting phase** for performance reasons, given it can be called multiple times and you end up creating tons of objects, one per rendering tick.
 But let's keep it simple for the sake of the example.
 Here we are:

 * Creating a `Paint` and configuring it with the passed `backgroundColor`, `strokeWidth`, and using the `PaintingStyle.stroke` for just painting a stroke.
 * The first argument for `drawArc()` is the rectangle for rendering the arc into (arc boundaries).
 To create the rectangle I'm using a `Size` for the bottom right corner and an `Offset` for the top left.
-The operation `Offset & Size` is essentially a way to create a rectangle by giving some coordinates (`Size`) and offsetting them to calculate the opposite vertex.
-* Then we need to pass the start angle and the complete sweep angle, which determines the length of the arc.
+* Then we need to pass the start angle and the complete sweep angle, which **determines the length of the background arc**.
 We start on angle `0` and end on angle `2 * pi` (complete circumference in radians, so we cover the whole circle).
-* We must account for `strokeWidth`, so we need to offset `strokeWidth / 2` on all sides.
-Half of the `strokeWidth` gets rendered outside of that radius and the other half inside. *(It's actually `-strokeWidth / 2` on left and top, and then starting from that point width and height must be `width + strokeWidth` and `height + strokeWidth`, given you got stroke in one side and the opposite)*.
-* Then we are passing a `false` for the `useCenter` property, given that's used to close the arc back to the center creating a circle sector when it's `true`, and that's not the effect we want to achieve here.
+* Then we are passing a `false` for the `useCenter` property.
+When you pass `true` it closes the arc back to the center creating a circle sector, and that's not the effect we want to achieve here.
 * Finally we need to pass the paint to use for painting to the Canvas, which is the one we've already configured.

 ![Fab circle background](assets/images/fab_circle_background.png)

-*Using a backgroundColor for the arc.*

 So we finally got our background arc up and running!
 But That's probably the simplest part.
 Let's move on to rendering the actual progress.